unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * The `HAS_UNO` define is now not defined in `uap10.0.x` target frameworks.
 * The `XamlReader` fails when a property has no getter
 * `Click` and `Tapped` events were not working property for `ButtonBase` on Android and iOS.
+* 150143 [Android] Toggling `TextBox.IsReadOnly` from true to false no longer breaks the cursor

 ## Release 1.44.0